Public Service News 12/2/2013

 PUBLIC SERVICE OPPORTUNITIES

-CCPS HAS A NEW WEBSITE – FIND US ON THE WEB
+CCPS WEBSITE – FIND US ON THE WEB

-We are pleased to announce that the Carolina Center for Public Service has a new website (www.ccps.unc.edu)!
-This dynamic site combines all of the great information from the previous CCPS and APPLES sites and has many new features.
-You’ll be able to find all the latest information about the APPLES Service-Learning, Buckley Public Service Scholars, Faculty Engaged Scholars programs and details about Public Service Awards and fellowships.
-You will also be able to read the stories of Carolina students, faculty and staff who are making a difference.
-The Carolina Center for Public Service: Connecting Carolina and Communities – be sure to update your book marks.
-Thanks for checking out the new website; we hope you enjoy it!
+The Carolina Center for Public Service’s website (www.ccps.unc.edu) features the latest information about the APPLES Service-Learning, Buckley Public Service Scholars, and Faculty Engaged Scholars programs as well as details about Public Service Awards and Fellowships.
+You can also read stories of Carolina students, faculty and staff who are making a difference.
+The Carolina Center for Public Service: Connecting Carolina and Communities – be sure to bookmark the site.
 Learn more about what Carolina is doing in public service and engagement.
-Visit us online, or join us today on Facebook at Public Service and Engagement UNC Chapel Hill!
+Visit us online, or join us today on Facebook at Public Service and Engagement UNC Chapel Hill.

 UNC’S DISASTER RESPONSE